Henry de Bracton: Writs for calling religious clergy to royal courts

 Example 2: "The king to the sheriff, greeting.
 Summon 'F' bishop of London by good summoners to be before the aforesaid justices on such a day, etc. And show why he did not cause him to come forward [in accord with the order in the previous writ]."

 Example 3: "The king to the sheriff, greeting, We order you to distrain 'F', bishop of London, by the lands that he holds in barony in your county, to appear before the justices, etc., on such a day and to have there such a clerk to answer to such a one with respect to such a plea etc., and also to hear his judgment because he did not have the aforesaid clerk on such a day as he was ordered.
 And have, etc. If neither the bishop nor the clerk come forward on that day, let action be taken against the bishop for contempt, by counsel of the court, and lest the misdeeds remain unpunished, let the king, on the bishop's default, apply his hand, by virtue of his jurisdiction, that the clerk be arrested and held until the bishop claims him, that he either be delivered to him or remain arrested, nor will the sheriff or his bailiffs incur any penalty on that account since execution of the law involves no wrong.
 For even a bishop and those higher still may be arrested for injuries and crimes.
 A bishop could expel with impunity a thief who had fled to a church and not be guilty of irregularity, if the thief refused to come out and stand to the judgment of the king and the kingdom.
 For the sword ought to aid the sword, and thus there are two swords, the spiritual and the temporal."

-Bracton on the King of England
+Bracton on King of England

-Bracton on the King of England: “The king has a superior, namely, God.
+Bracton on the King of England: "The king has a superior, namely, God.
 Also the law by which he was made king.
-Also his curia, namely, the earls and barons, because if he is without a bridle, that is without law, they ought to put the bridle on him.”
+Also his curia, namely, the earls and barons, because if he is without a bridle, that is without law, they ought to put the bridle on him."